火爆社区

 A brief summary of the information available

 The following is a list of consumer information that 火爆社区 is required by federal regulations to make available to you as a student or parent of a student.
-This is a brief summary of the information available and contact information is provided if you would like to request a paper copy.
-Also, a is available.
+This is a brief summary of the information available, with links and resources to more complete information.
+Contact consumerinfo@harding.edu to request a paper copy of specific information.

 火爆社区 is accredited by the (312-263-0456 or 800-621-7440).
 Harding also maintains specialized accreditation for its programs as appropriate to its educational purposes and has more than 50 degrees/majors offered by colleges, departments and programs that have specialized accreditation.